cloudnativegeo/cloudnativegeo.org/content/blog/20231211-geoparquet-community-day.md

 Have you used GeoParquet in a project?
 Here is an opportunity to present a 5-minute lighting talk!
 [Apply now to become a speaker](https://docs.google.com/forms/d/e/1FAIpQLScws3DImaO36EuNRP5m7SeBhSXoTMm7jQIYNxnKXuR0Jk8aug/viewform?usp=pp_url).

-Keep an eye out for potential travel grants - we may be able to support travel for attendees, contingent on funding.
+**Keep an eye out for potential travel grants**

+We may be able to support travel for attendees, contingent on funding.
 Stay updated with our latest announcements by following us on [LinkedIn](https://www.linkedin.com/company/cloudnativegeo) and [Twitter](https://twitter.com/cloudnativegeo).

 **Interested in sponsoring this sprint?**
 We are seeking additional sponsors to make this event as inclusive and impactful.
 Sponsors will play a crucial role in two key areas: funding travel scholarships for those facing financial barriers, and contributing to our Cloud-Native Geospatial operations fund.